evennia/evennia/docs/README.md

 # Editing the docs

 The docs source files are `*.md` files found in `evennia/docs/source/`.
-They are simple text files that can be edited with a normal text editor and needs to be decorated with [Markdown][commonmark] syntax.
+They are simple text files that can be edited with a normal text editor.
+They use the [Markdown][commonmark] syntax.

 Don't edit the files in `source/api/`.
 These are auto-generated and your changes will be lost.

-See also later in this doc for [Help with editing syntax](Help-with-editing-syntax).
+See also later in this doc for [Help with editing syntax](#Help-with-editing-syntax).

 ## Contributing

-Contributing to the docs is is like contributing to normal Evennia: Check out the branch of Evennia you want to edit the documentation for.
-Then make your own work-branch, make your changes and make a PR for it!
+Contributing to the docs is is like [contributing to the rest of Evennia][contributing]:
+Check out the branch of Evennia you want to edit the documentation for.
+Create your own work-branch, make your changes and make a PR for it!

 # Building the docs

 The sources in `evennia/docs/source/` are built into a pretty documentation using the [Sphinx][sphinx] static generator system.
-To do so locally you need to either use a system with `make` (Linux/Unix/Mac) or run sphinx-commands manually.
+To do so locally you need to either use a system with `make` (Linux/Unix/Mac/Windows-WSL) or run sphinx-commands manually (read the `Makefile` to see which commands are run by `make`).

 You don't necessarily _have_ to build the docs locally to contribute.
 But building them allows you to check for yourself that syntax is correct and that